 It’s good to understand that the real estate market is competitive, especially in an auction setting.
 It’s easy to get roped into spending more on a property than its actual value because you get carried away with the fantasy of the property.
 Stand firm with your budget as buyers may bid high earlier on.
 Your team of professionals, like the team at Platinum Luxury Auctions, will be there to guide you as you assess the real cost of the home and stay on top of the actual price you’re wanting to pay.
 Spending money on a home that is worth less is something you want to avoid in the auctioning experience.

-If you see a home listed on an auction site and can’t imagine not having this property, there are things you can do to maneuver the odds in your favor.
+If you see a home listed on an auction site and can’t imagine not having this property, there are things you can do to manoeuvre the odds in your favour.
 Working with a qualified agent or broker is a start.
 The broker can make an early bid to the seller to raise your potential for winning the property.
 If the offer, aka the pre-auction offer, is viable to the seller, you could secure the home.
 The seller may want to avoid bidding altogether and opt to sell you the home outright, taking the stress out of buying.

 Pre-auction offers are common as well as buy-now options where sellers create a pre-determined price that they won’t go under to sell the home before it hits the auction room.
 In this case, you’d buy it then and there and purchase the home either online or in person.